mcsquared/rptp/README.md

 ### How it’s going

 - A growing **domain-driven model** of PTP: behavior-rich objects (clocks, ports, BMCA roles, servos, delay mechanisms) that talk in the language of the IEEE 1588 standard.
-- A **test-heavy core**: the vast majority of tests live in the `rptp` crate (clocks, BMCA, port state machine, sync/delay, servo).
-The Tokio layer has only the minimal tests needed to drive and probe the core.
-- A **portable foundation**: the core runs without async/runtime dependencies and is designed to sit behind different runtimes and timestamping backends (Tokio today, embedded/PHC or bare metal tomorrow).
+- A **test-heavy, portable core**: most tests live next to the domain logic in the `rptp` crate, and the core runs without async/runtime dependencies so it can sit behind different runtimes and timestamping backends (Tokio today, embedded/PHC or bare metal tomorrow).
-- A first **bare-metal embedded demo** (`crates/rptp-embedded-demo`) that compiles for `thumbv7m-none-eabi`, currently fits comfortably into a 12 MHz, 64‑KiB‑RAM‑class Cortex‑M MCU, and passes a QEMU + Docker-based smoke test against `ptp4l` (embedded node as grandmaster, `ptp4l` as slave).
-This is an early but important milestone for the embedded trajectory of the project.
-- An intentionally **thin Tokio adapter**: `crates/rptp-daemon` is, for now, a test harness and playground for the domain core: it exists to exercise the model end-to-end and drive experiments, not as a production daemon yet.
-It is expected to grow into a full daemon as the domain model and the Rust/Tokio integration mature.

 ### What this project is not (yet)